Chicagoland's Radon Testing Professionals 630.335.3009

 Health Concerns

-Radon is the #1 cause of lung cancer in non-smokers.
+use of lung cancer in non-smokers.
 Radon gas decays into radioactive particles that can get trapped in your lungs when you breathe.
 As they break down further, these particles release small bursts of energy.
 This can damage your lung tissue and lead to lung cancer over the course of your lifetime.
 Radon is estimated to cause between 15,000 and 22,000 lung cancer deaths each year.
 If you smoke and your home has high radon levels, your risk of lung cancer is especially high.

 An Introduction to Radon